 Prelims are one of the most important parts of the exam and the first one also is the gate to the other phases of the exam.

-- Practicing MCQs are the best way to assure that you will pass your prelims.
+- Practicing MCQs is the best way to ensure that you will pass your prelims.

 - Try to complete the whole syllabus with enough time left for revision.

 - Mock tests and especially all India mock tests are a great way to judge your ability and your preparation.